Note: This article has been updated with the latest Senate bill passed by the House and signed into law by President Trump.

-As Congress debates the latest round of sweeping tax reform – dubbed the One Big Beautiful Bill Act (OBBBA) – employers across industries are watching closely.
-For companies in the technology and life sciences sectors in particular, the bill has significant implications, with a mix of potential tax relief and added complexity.
+On July 4, the One Big Beautiful Bill Act (OBBBA) was signed into law by President Trump.
+For companies in the technology and life sciences sectors, OBBBA has significant implications, with a mix of tax relief and added complexity.

-Below, we have outlined some of the most relevant aspects of the bill and what they may mean for your business.
+Below, we have outlined some of the most relevant aspects of OBBBA and what they may mean for your business.

 Immediate Expensing of R&E Costs Restored